 Create a “Staff” team in Asana, for employee comms and content that you would otherwise send “company wide” emails with.
 In this team, use the team conversation to share info org wide, without ever sending another email again.
 Stick to a cadence of once a month and use this opportunity to bubble up wins by teams who are successfully completing projects in Asana.
 Double up your impact by getting an executive sponsor to be the one congratulating cases of progress for all your org to see.
 Use the opportunity to share those insights of success & help spread the word of how their work (and the clarity around it) has improved.
 This will help build a sense of momentum, centered in positive reinforcement, that is incredibly powerful.

-I also encourage all eligible nonprofits who have joined the Asana for Nonprofits program who are facing similar challenges as you, to take advantage of Asana Advisors that have been trained in change management.
-Request a 1 hour consultation with them for some additional customized guidance.
-I’m going to highlight a few of our Advisors below, though there are many others you can lean on for help in your digital transformation journey.
+I also encourage all eligible nonprofits who have joined the Asana for Nonprofits program who are facing similar challenges as you, to take advantage of the Asana Advisors program for help with change management (among others) for help in your digital transformation journey.

 The first training was recorded, but the video quality was really poor.
 (It was too compressed and pixelated, so it was hard to see the text in the app screens.)